 Done well, digital transformation can offer a variety of benefits:

-Digital transformation is a journey with no destination.
+Digital transformation is a journey with no specific destination.
 This doesn’t mean that getting lost is inevitable.
-Instead, it’s about the endless potential to shed old approaches and reach new scales.
+Instead, it’s about the endless potential from moving past old approaches to reach new scales of performance.

-As we have already discussed, embark on this journey one step at a time.
-Break down the transformation roadmap into bite-sized pieces that can be implemented without causing major disruptions or exhausting your team’s energy.
-And it is imperative that you identify the right technology foundation that can fuel such a major undertaking in the long term.
+As mentioned before, embark on this journey one step at a time.
+Break down the transformation roadmap into actionable segments that can be implemented without causing major disruptions or exhausting your team’s energy.
+It is imperative that you identify the right technology foundation that can fuel this major undertaking in the long term.

-There is no one single answer for the question that is the title of this blog.
+There is no single answer for the titular question.
 What we do know, however, is that digital transformation necessitates a holistic evolution, one that is made possible by patience, willingness to innovate, and unwavering customer centricity.